 This means that you have some images on your page that aren’t optimized as much as they could be for maximum site speed and performance.

-Generally, images shouldn’t be sized any larger than the size that they display at on your blog.
+Generally, images shouldn’t be sized any larger than the size that they display on your blog.

-(aka it’s not good practice to upload a really large image and then resize it a lot smaller for a blog post or other purpose)
+In other words, it’s not good practice to upload a really large image and then resize it a lot smaller for a post or other purpose.

-But this can be a difficult feat because you don’t always know exactly what size you need for a certain blog post or other use of every image on your blog.
+But this can be a difficult feat because you don’t always know exactly what size you need for a certain post or other use of every image on your WordPress site.

 Resize Image After Upload does literally what its name describes: it resizes images after they are uploaded to WordPress.